 Why are we adventuring?
 Check out the Designing Adventures page for how to setup the story of your dungeon.

-Creating Combat Encounters
+Creating Encounters

 Example: